 How can I construct a pergola without breaking the bank?

 Save trees by repurposing old garden furniture.
 Making advantage of an already existing fence or wall is another low-cost pergola solution.
 In the end, you’ll need less quantity of lumber for your pergola, which might significantly reduce your costs.

 - Perhaps some simple, tasteful drapery could soften the look of the pool area, such as white or a neutral hue.

 - Set up some plant hangers and enjoy the outdoors

-- Comfy seats for people to relax in is also a great option
+- Comfy seats for people to relax in are also a great option

 - If necessary, rattan ornaments may be added.